Khalidhusain786/gmail/README.md

 • I usually recommend you using your own wordlist for Brute-force attract that you customized for the target.

-  but always u can use the inbuild password list. feel free to use that list in any type attack. (pwdlist: rockyou.txt)
+  but always u can use the inbuild password list. feel free to use that list in any type attack. (pwdlist: khalid.txt)

   hope this script will help you.
 Good luck!